erhanersoz/JavaScript30/19 - Webcam Fun/README.md

 ```
 The ***HTMLCanvasElement.toDataURL()*** method returns a data-URL containing a representation of the image in the format specified by the type parameter (defaults to png).
 The returned image is in a resolution of 96 dpi.

 The ***takePhoto()*** method plays snap sound.
-Then adds the snapshot on the canvas to the beginning of the strip.
+Then it adds the snapshot on the canvas to the beginning of the strip.
 The snapshot is downloadable.

 <br/>